fchursin/OOP-Educational-Notebook/README.md

 ## Overview

-Welcome to the OOP-Educational-Codebook!
+Welcome to the OOP-Educational-Notebook!
 This codebook serves as a comprehensive guide to Object-Oriented Programming (OOP) in Python.
 It aims to provide a clear explanation of the four main pillars of OOP and a comparison between OOP and procedural programming.
 You can explore [the full OOP notebook at once](https://github.com/ur0vn1t31/OOP-Educational-Codebook-WIP/blob/main/OOP.ipynb) or go to [the OOP_in_to_parts directory](https://github.com/ur0vn1t31/OOP-Educational-Codebook-WIP/tree/main/OOP_in_two_parts) where I split the material into two parts to make it easier to understand!

 ## Table of Contents